avyahsharma/Chat-Room-Prototype/README.md

 # Chat-Room-Prototype
-JavaScript chat room based off of the ScaleDrone API
+JavaScript and HTML/CSS chat room based off of the ScaleDrone API In Progress...